Home

 3. Conversion

 Conversion is the moment when someone buys your product or service and becomes a customer.
 The conversion stage is dedicated to making the sales process as simple and thought-free as possible.
-It’s focused on customer carts and the checkout process.
-It's a vital part of any marketing strategy as an increase in conversion rate shows how well your company handles customer acquisition.
+It’s focused on customer carts and the checkout process and is a vital part of any marketing strategy.
+An increase in conversion rate shows how well your company handles customer acquisition.

 Once someone has bought from you for the first time, you know they appreciate your brand and offerings.
 Now, you want to keep them coming back.
 The loyalty stage is about rewarding your customers’ choice to buy from your brand by providing content, community, and other valuable resources that make them feel special.
-Strong customer loyalty can lead to loyal advocates, who are people that talk about your brand either locally or through social media.
+Strong customer loyalty can lead to loyal brand advocates — people who talk about your brand either locally or through social media.

 To make the most of lifecycle marketing, you need to have specific strategies for each stage.
 Here are some lifecycle marketing strategies for each step and examples of how businesses have implemented them in the real world.

 The first and most straightforward lifecycle marketing strategy covers your initial point of contact with the customer.
-Once you’ve added them to your email list, you can send them a welcome email campaign.
+Once you’ve built your email marketing funnel, you can send new customers a welcome email campaign.
 This type of campaign helps build a relationship with the customer by making them feel like they’ve joined a community and gained access to valuable resources.

 Welcome Email